xBombjackx/vgm/manuscript/15_chapter_15_legacy.md

 *   **The Sequenced Finale (N64):** Sticking to cartridges with limited storage, the N64 could not afford to stream hours of music.
 Instead, it used the **Reality Signal Processor (RSP)** to synthesize audio in real-time using high-quality samples.
 *   **Why it Matters:** The N64 was effectively a "Super-Super SNES."
 The music was still *sequenced* (instructions telling the hardware what to play).
 This allowed for dynamic music systems—like the seamless transitions in *Banjo-Kazooie* or the tempo changes in *Super Mario 64*—that were impossible on the static CD tracks of the PlayStation.
 It was the last major console where the "Sound Programmer" ruled supreme.

+While the hardware was Japanese, some of the most sophisticated applications of this "Sequenced Finale" came from Western studios, most notably **Rareware**.
+Composers like **Grant Kirkhope** (*Banjo-Kazooie*) and **David Wise** (*Diddy Kong Racing*) treated the N64’s Reality Signal Processor (RSP) as a virtuosic instrument.
+They utilized its sequencing power to create highly interactive, "mickey-mousing" scores that shifted instruments and arrangements in real-time based on the player's location—a level of ludomusical integration that would not be seen again until the advent of sophisticated middleware like Wwise.

 ### 15.3 The Persistence of the Aesthetic

 However, the "Old School" style didn't die; it evolved.
 The strict melodic discipline forged in the fires of 3-channel limitations proved to be remarkably durable.